explodinglabs/jsonrpcserver/doc/index.rst

 .. important::

-    Methods can take positional or keyword arguments, *but not both in the same method*.
+    Use positional or keyword arguments, *but not both in the same method*.
     This is a `requirement
     <http://www.jsonrpc.org/specification#parameter_structures>`_  of the
     JSON-RPC specification.